 Doctoral researchers are vital to the production of knowledge and to challenging the status quo.
 Focused on improving doctoral education in Europe, our engagement extends from university leadership to those involved in the day-to-day delivery of doctoral programmes and supervision.

-Deputy President and Deputy Vice-Chancellor University of Manchester; EUA-CDE Steering Committee Chair
+Deputy President and Deputy Vice-Chancellor University of Manchester; former EUA-CDE Steering Committee Chair